Quasinormal modes of Schwarzschild black holes on the real axis: Stability of ringdown signals under spectral instability

 This quantity serves as a tool to extract the values of $E_\mathrm{R}$ and $\Gamma_\mathrm{res}$ via the location of a peak and the full-width-half-maximum (FWHM), respectively, from the real-energy wave function.

-To apply this tool to quasinormal modes of black holes (see Refs.~\cite{1994CQGra..11.2991A,1994CQGra..11.3003A,2003PhRvD..67l4017D,2009PhRvD..79j1501B,2021Univ....7..476H} for related work), we assign ingoing (from null infinity) and downgoing (to the horizon) waves, respectively, the roles of the incident and scattered waves in quantum mechanics.
-As schematically presented in the right panel of Fig.~\ref{fig:schematic}, this identification allows us to investigate $1/A_\mathrm{in} (\omega)$ in a similar manner to the $S$-matrix.
+To apply this established tool in quantum mechanics to quasinormal modes of black holes as a novel technique (see Refs.~\cite{1994CQGra..11.2991A,1994CQGra..11.3003A,2003PhRvD..67l4017D,2009PhRvD..79j1501B,2021Univ....7..476H} for related work), we assign ingoing (from null infinity) and downgoing (to the horizon) waves, respectively, the roles of the incident and scattered waves in quantum mechanics \cite{1990CQGra...7L..47G}.
+As schematically presented in the right panel of Fig.~\ref{fig:schematic}, this identification allows us to investigate $A_\mathrm{in} (\omega)$ in a similar manner to the Jost function used for defining the $S$-matrix.
 Hereafter, we occasionally call $1/A_\mathrm{in} (\omega)$ the (complex) transmission amplitude.\footnote{Specifically in the standard terminology of one-dimensional quantum scatterings, in which $R$ and $T$ denote the reflection and transmission amplitudes for the potential, respectively, $A_\mathrm{in}$ and $A_\mathrm{out}$ may be expressed by $1/T$ and $R/T$, respectively.} Because $A_\mathrm{in} (\omega)$ vanishes at the complex quasinormal-mode frequency, we expect it to behave near the zero as

 where $\hat{A}_\mathrm{in} (\omega)$ is a slowly-varying and finite function of $\omega$.
 Although the transmission amplitude is not unitary and $\abs{A_\mathrm{in} (\omega)}$ is strictly larger than unity on the real axis in our problem, this approximation derives a manifestly unitary expression,